ctwiebe23/kera/README.md

 # SEE ALSO

-Source code can be found at <https://github.com/ctwiebe23/kera>
+Source code can be found at <https://github.com/ctwiebe23/kera>.

+Changelog can be found at <https://ctwiebe23.github.io/kera/changelog>.